tikv/rfcs/text/2019-11-13-follower-replication.md

 ## Motivation

 In the origin raft protocol, a follower can only receive new raft logs and snapshots from the leader, which could be insufficient in some situations.
 For example, when a raft cluster is distributed in different data centers, log replication between a new node and the leader is expensive as they are located at different data centers.
 In this case, internal follower-to-follower transfer in one data center can be far more efficient than the traditionally stipulated leader-to-follower transfer.
+And in a cluster with massive nodes, the leader can have lower system load due to the less operations in network transmission.

 ## Detailed design